BRK Brocock Ranger XR Test Review

 Added to that is the challenge of tracking down pigeons.
 They are easy to spot as they flight in, and easy to hear when they start cooing, but locating them in their perch and getting close enough for a shot before they spot you is captivating and frustrating in equal measures.

-Air rifles are perfect for this kind of shooting; easily powerful enough to dispatch quarry humanely without posing undue risk or danger when shooting up in trees, especially with a buffer of several hundreds of acres.
+Air rifles are perfect for this kind of shooting.
+They are powerful enough to dispatch quarry humanely without posing undue risk or danger when shooting up in trees.
+Especially with a buffer of several hundreds of acres.

 The Brocock Safari XR is made for this kind of work.
-Like all the XR rifles, the sidelever action superseded the older bolt action, transforming good rifles into truly great ones in my opinion.
-The system is smooth, quiet and utterly reliable and works well with the newer style 13 shot (11 in .22) self-indexing magazine.
+Like all the XR rifles, the sidelever action superseded the older bolt action.
+It transforms good rifles into truly great ones, in my opinion.
+The system is smooth, quiet and utterly reliable.
+Also, it works well with the newer style 13-shot self-indexing .177 magazine.
+(It’s 11 in .22.)

-At 863mm (34 inches) and 3.3kgs (7.3 lbs), the Safari is light and compact – ideal for sneaking about in the woods, and the muted colour of the Safari stock not only affords excellent grip but won’t give you away.
-And the height adjustable shoulder pad means the rifle fits me comfortably, both in terms of shoulder fit and eye/scope alignment.
+At 863mm (34 inches) and 3.3kgs (7.3 lbs), the Safari is light and compact.
+So, it’s ideal for sneaking about in the woods.
+And the muted colour of the Safari stock affords excellent grip.
+Nor will it give you away.
+The height adjustable shoulder pad means the rifle fits me comfortably, too.
+I mean both in terms of shoulder fit and eye/scope alignment.

 The 480cc carbon wrapped air bottle is a real luxury for someone as disorganised as me.
 Once filled up, I know it’s good for hundreds of shots and plenty of trips.
 And thanks to the Huma-Air regulated action, there’s no power curve to have to worry about.